 The structural and morphological evolution of shear-induced crystallization precursors can be spatially resolved by simultaneous small- and wide-angle X-ray microdiffraction [10].

-The sample can be scanned through the beam along a line with μ m-range steps (Fig.).
-A small X-ray beam divergence (less than about 0.2×0.2 mrad2) allows recording both the WAXS and SAXS signals together in the same pattern [11].
+The sample can be scanned through the beam along a line with μ m-range steps (see the fig. below).
+A small X-ray beam divergence (less than about $0.2\times0.2~\text{mrad}^2$) allows recording both the WAXS and SAXS signals together in the same pattern [11].
 This would allow one to perform innovatively accurate data analysis.